There's something very special about an outdoor event or wedding when blues skies and sunshine can add that extra feel-good factor.

-If you own the land where the marquee is to be erected, then you’ll need to survey the area with your marquee provider to check it is the right terrain, and that there's access to utilities such as electricity and water.
-This scoping of the site will help the marquee company suggest a suitably sized structure that will work with your venue and whether you'll need generators or a water butt.
+If you own the land where the marquee will sit, then you’ll need to survey the area with your marquee provider to check the terrain is right, and that there's access to utilities like electricity and water.
+Scoping out the site like this will help the marquee company suggest a suitably sized structure that will work with your venue and tell you whether you'll need extras like generators or a water butt.

 One of the biggest advantages of a marquee is the flexibility of the structure and layout options it provides.
-The largest area should be for the guests to dine, dance and mingle in, but there are other key areas to think about too.
-If the marquee needs to accommodate bathrooms, a catering area and the all-important bar, then thought should be given to how these will work within the structure.
+The largest area should be for the guests to dine, dance and mingle, but there are other key areas to think about too.
+If the marquee needs to accommodate bathrooms, a catering area and the all-important bar, then thought should be given to how these will work inside the structure.